rimutaka/lambda-debugger-runtime-emulator/README.md

 __Debugging configuration__

+This project contains two Rust crates for local Lambda debugging:

-- _proxy-lambda_ crate forwards Lambda requests and responses between AWS and your development machine in real time
+- _proxy-lambda_ forwards Lambda requests and responses between AWS and your development machine in real time
-- _runtime-emulator_ crate provides necessary APIs and exchanges payloads with _proxy-lambda_ to enable your Lambda function to run locally
+- _runtime-emulator_ provides Lambda APIs to run a Lambda function locally and exchange payloads with AWS

 ![function debugged locally](./img/lambda-debugger-components.png)

+### Limitations

+* no environment constraints, e.g. memory or execution time
+* panics are not reported back to AWS
+* no concurrent request handling
+* no support for X-Trace or Extensions APIs

 ## Getting started

+### Overview

 __Initial setup:__